IHCCCIS206/LectureExamples/README.md

 # Lecture Examples

 This is the repository for IHCC CIS 206 Web Scripting.

-## Course Description

-In this course we will learn to...
+In this course we will learn to use Next.js

 ## Instructions

+You will want to fork this repo so you can commit changes as you follow along.
+Make sure to commit changes before changing branches.

 ## Branches